pkulchenko/ZeroBraneStudio/doc-faq.md

 You can then open that file in the IDE or configure it to [auto-open](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/cfg/user-sample.lua#L71) it for you.

+There is one caveat with debugging of fragments loaded with `loadstring`: one-line code fragments will be interpreted as filenames.
+To make them recognized as the code fragment, just add a new line or make it more than one line long.

 ## Is debugging of Lua 5.2 applications supported?

 Yes; see [Lua 5.2 debugging](doc-lua52-debugging) section for details.